-Next to the en-suite bathroom is a neat area where you'll find hanging space for clothes, towelled bathrobes and an umbrella – in case of the odd spot of rain.
+Next to the en-suite bathroom you'll find hanging space for clothes, towelling bathrobes and an umbrella – in case of the odd rain shower.

-Activities at Serengeti Migration Camp centre around exploring the park by 4WD.
-You can do this by arriving with your own private vehicle and guide, and heading out with them on safari activities.
-Alternatively, Migration Camp has three resident guides and its own vehicles.
-They usually run morning and an afternoon game drives, but you could also head out with a packed lunch for a full-day safari, giving you the chance to explore deeper into the park.
+Activities at Serengeti Migration Camp centre around exploring the national park by 4WD.
+You can do this by arriving with your own private vehicle and guide, or Migration Camp can arrange a safari using its own resident guides and vehicles.
+They usually run morning and afternoon game drives, but you could also head out with a packed lunch for a full-day safari, giving you the chance to travel deeper into the park.

-This northern area of the Serengeti is especially exciting to visit during July and August, or possibly around November, when the great wildebeest migration is likely to be in the area.
-Outside of the migration season, you'll probably have to drive about 20km to the Lobo Kopjies in order to find reliably good game viewing.
-As an added bonus, the camp's location quite far north in the Serengeti means that there's usually a delightful lack of other vehicles.
+This northern area of the Serengeti is especially exciting to visit during July and November, when the great wildebeest migration passes through the area.
+Outside of the migration season, you'll probably have to drive about 20km, to the Lobo Kopjies, in order to find reliably good game viewing.
+As an added bonus, the camp's location in the far north of the national park means there are usually few other vehicles around.

 Food & drink